 - Eating disorders (such as anorexia nervosa): Restrictive diets are often low in calcium and vitamin D—bone-strengthening essentials.

-The National Osteoporosis Foundation recommends that most men get a bone density screening at age 70, women at age 65—though at Canyon Ranch we suggest women consider screening prior to age 50 because they already have a 50 percent lifetime risk of developing a fragility fracture by then.
+The National Osteoporosis Foundation (NOF) recommends that men get a bone density screening at age 70, women at age 65—though at Canyon Ranch we suggest women consider screening prior to age 50 because they already have a 50 percent lifetime risk of developing a fragility fracture by then.

 How to Protect Yourself